floooh/sokol/README.md

     ...
 });

-// and finally on GL3.3, Metal and D3D11 we don't need the attribute names: sg_pipeline pip = sg_make_pipeline(&(sg_pipeline_desc){
+// and finally on GL3.3 and Metal and we don't need the attribute names
+// (on D3D11, a semantic name and index must be provided though) sg_pipeline pip = sg_make_pipeline(&(sg_pipeline_desc){
     .layout = {
         .attrs = {